Reconnectads: Algebraic constructions for reconnectads

 This operation can be easily shown to give the category of nonsymmetric graphical collections a structure of a monoidal category.
 By definition, a \emph{shuffle reconnectad} is a monoid in that monoidal category.

-The importance of the shuffle reconnected product comes from its compatibility with the forgetful functor $\Gamma \mapsto \Gamma^{\mathrm{f}}$ from the groupoid of connected graphs with a total order on the set of vertices to the groupoid of connected graphs that literally forgets the total order of the set of vertices of a graph.
+The importance of the shuffle reconnected product comes from its compatibility with the forgetful functor $\Gamma \mapsto \Gamma^{\mathrm{f}}$ from the groupoid of connected graphs with a total order on the set of vertices to the groupoid of connected graphs; that functor literally forgets the total order of the set of vertices of each graph.
 This functor defines a forgetful functor from graphical collections to nonsymmetric graphical collections given by

-Note that there is a construction of a free shuffle reconnectad $\calN_{\Sha}(\calX)$ generated by a nonsymmetric graphical collection $\calX$ analogous to that of a free reconnectad, and all other aspects of the reconnectad theory are also available: one can talk about presentations by generators and relations, the bar construction, Koszul duality etc.
+Moreover, there is an obvious analogue of the shuffle nested set monad, and one can use it to define the free shuffle reconnectad $\calN_{\Sha}(\calX)$ generated by a nonsymmetric graphical collection $\calX$.
+Using that notion, one recovers all other aspects of the reconnectad theory in the shuffle case: it is possible to use presentations by generators and relations, the (co)bar construction, Koszul duality etc.

 \begin{proposition} The forgetful functor from nonsymmetric graphical collections to graphical collections is monoidal: we have

 \end{proposition}